PoisotLab/2015_ms_datamining/ms.md_m.md

 literature data, expert knowledge, and additional information coming from field work, either as direct observation of feeding events or through gut-content analysis.
-Because of these technical constraints, food-web data are most often assembled based on sampling in a single location. \change{This prevents an adequate description of the variation of food web structure over space besides by comparing systems that may be composed of different taxa.}{Comparisons of food web structure over space may therefore require to compare communities composed of different taxa.} As a consequence, most of the properties of food web over large (continental, global) spatial extents remain undocumented.
+Because of these technical constraints, food-web data are most often assembled based on sampling in a single location.
+Comparisons of food web structure over space may therefore require to compare communities composed of different taxa.
+As a consequence, most food webs properties over large (continental, global) spatial extents remain undocumented.
 For example, what is the relationship between latitude and connectance (the density of feeding interactions)?
 One possible way to approach this question is to collect data from different localities, and document the relationship between latitude and connectance through regressions.
-The approach we illustrate uses broad-scale data integration to forecast the structure of a single system at the global scale.
+The approach we illustrate uses broad-scale data integration to forecast the structure of a single system at the global scale [@pellissier_cfw].
 We are interested in predicting the structure of a pine-marsh food web, worldwide.

 ## Interactions data